Novatouch/asn_resolver/README.md

 ```
 python lookup.py --search
 ```
-Then provide a list of ip or network to the prompt.
+Then provide a list of ips or subnets to the prompt.

 Two results files are generated in the script directory: res-asn-country.csv and res-asn-country-groupby.csv.